-The NRMA has grown in the last 100 years and it's changed with the times.
-From humble beginnings, we have evolved into a leader in transport and tourism with over 2.6 million Members.
+From humble beginnings in 1920, the NRMA has evolved into a leader in transport and tourism with over 2.7 million Members.
 However, as times change, our values remain the same.

 We keep you moving

 In the 1920s Australia lacked the roads needed to support automobiles - some potholes were so deep cars fell into them and most roads were no better than tracks.
 So the NRMA started advocating for better roads and transport infrastructure and has since become one of the most powerful lobby groups in Australia.

 Our early Patrols, or guides as they were known, wore the uniforms of the Light Horse Brigade and rode motorbikes on roads that were often unpassable by car.
 As Australia's love affair with the open road accelerated, NRMA Roadside Assistance went from strength to strength, giving motorists the confidence to explore.
 And since then, we've had our stamp on other ways to get around, such as My Fast Ferry, Fantasea Cruising and SIXT.